usaybia/usaybia-data/.emmet/README.md

 These custom snippets for our project make it really easy to add pieces of code we use frequently, like various types of factoids.

 ## Installing
 1. You must have this repository cloned (downloaded) to your computer.
-If you don't, [download GitHub Desktop](https://desktop.github.com/) and then [click here to open this repo in it](x-github-client://openRepo/https://github.com/usaybia/usaybia-data).
+If you don't, [download GitHub Desktop](https://desktop.github.com/) and then add this repo by cloning it from `https://github.com/usaybia/usaybia-data.git`.
 2. [Download and install Visual Studio Code](https://code.visualstudio.com/Download) if you haven't already.

 ## Using